 Executive Director, Leisle Chung says, “I put on antioxidant each morning, and I always include a couple drops for the back of my hands.
 Because a good L-ascorbic antioxidant absorbs deeply in the skin, it stays with me through hand washing and gives me that extra protection against environmental factors.”

 If you think it may be too late, there are options to reverse the damage already present in the hands.
 Just as our faces lose volume and can be restored with filler, our hands also lose volume and can be plumped with certain filler.
 Just as brown spots or textural issues can be addressed on the face, the same is true of our hands.
 The treatment often looks similar to how we address aging faces, but we take into consideration the difference in the skin and the functionality of the hands.

 If you wonder whatever happened to Mandy RN’s supposed “zombie hands,” she opted for filler and laser to turn back the clock.
 It was over a lunch break, and she was back to work that afternoon with no concerns.

 “I easily took 10 to 15 years off the appearance of my hands.
 When I proudly showed the same doctor my hands, he responded with a smile and said, ‘Looks like you’ve got baby hands!’
 He fully meant it as a compliment, and I’ll take it,” said Mandy happily.

-Through end of year, Vanguard Plastic Surgery & Aesthetics is featuring the “Turn Back the Hands of Time” special.
-Filler and Laser treatment for $999.
-Also known as Mandy’s Zombie Hands to Baby Hands transformation!
+Vanguard Plastic Surgery & Aesthetics can “Turn Back the Hands of Time.”
+Learn more about Filler and Laser treatment, also known as Mandy’s Zombie Hands to Baby Hands transformation!